fuqunaga/SyncUtilForMirror/README.md

 Select `SyncUtil For Mirror` and click the Install button
 <!-- ![](Documentation~/2022-04-12-18-04-29.png) -->

-## How to run Examples
+# How to run Examples

 1. Add all scene files(*.unity) to `Scenes In Build` of Build Settings.
-1. Open and run SyncUtilExamples scene. this is an example scene launcher.
+1. Open and run *SyncUtilExamples.unity* scene. this is an example scene launcher.

 ## Syncing Parameters